 A visit to the Sunday Walking Street Market is definitely one of Chiang Mai’s shopping highlights.
 This market is only held on a Sunday evening so if you are in Chiang Mai this market should not be missed!
-At around 4 o-clock the main thoroughfare through the old city is closed to traffic and the vendors will set up their stalls.
+At around 4 pm the main thoroughfare through the old city is closed to traffic and the vendors will set up their stalls.
 The market is both popular with Thais and foreign visitors alike and the locals come out in their droves for a walk around the market and to grab something to eat.
-The market does get extremely busy (especially between 7-9pm) and for parts of the market you may be reduced to a slow shuffle as you move along the market stalls with the crowds.
-If you want to avoid the most busy time then 5pm quite a pleasant time for a visit to this market shortly after the vendors have set up shop as the market is far less busy and there is more space to move freely.
-There is a whole plethora of goods being sold here with locally made products and crafts featuring heavily, there is also plenty of stuff here you will not find at Chiang Mai Night Bazaar so well worth the visit even if you have visited the Night Bazaar.
+The market does get extremely busy (especially between 7-9 pm) and for parts of the market, you may be reduced to a slow shuffle as you move along the market stalls with the crowds.
+If you want to avoid the busiest time then 5 pm quite a pleasant time for a visit to this market shortly after the vendors have set up shop as the market is far less busy and there is more space to move freely.
+There are a whole plethora of goods being sold here with locally made products and crafts featuring heavily, there is also plenty of stuff here you will not find at Chiang Mai Night Bazaar so well worth the visit even if you have visited the Night Bazaar.

 Food at Sunday Walking Street Market